Artic42/Heimdallr/README.md

 # Heimdallr
 Small program to drive, special hardware form Raspberry Pi.
 It allows for any other program to just have to modify a few files to drive all the function of GPIO.
-Initially there is an API avaible on C.
+Initially there is an API avaible on C/C++, Python and bash scripts.
+The system will also have the avaibility to use the pins of another Pi via ssh.
+Only one master can exist in each network and has to have acces to all the slaves.
 # Configurator
 There is avaible and script that takes a json file and fills up all the necessary folder on the Pi with the configuration for every pin in the system
 # GPIO
 This part of the program uses the basic funtions of the GPIOs, other parts will use the comuniction buses and other special functions
 ## File Structure
+Every pin in the system will have a directory in the file system, with the name pinXX.
+This directorie will be inside a node folder, *node00* is always the pi were is executing.
+All the nodes will be on the folder */temp/heimdallr*.
+If the raspberry is meant to be the master in the system then */temp/heimdallr/MASTER* will exist.
+The following files will exist in the pin folder.
 Filename | SignalType | Description | User
 -- | -- | -- | --
 TRUE | Boolean | Value of the pin, if the file exist the value is TRUE | Application